InderSC/convertdigitstowords/README.md

 _Note: This module only supports digits between 1 to 1000

+# Usage
-The unit test script has also been added.
+The unit test script has also been added called test.js.
+For testing directly inside node module go inside converdigitstowords folder andrun <pre>node test</pre>